-Field experts are trying to bring awareness to the massive scale of cat predation problems, and the numbers to substantiate the facts are based on complex formulas.
+Field experts are trying to bring awareness to the massive scale of cat predation problems and the numbers to substantiate the facts that are based on complex formulas.

 The vast difference between 6.3 and 22.3 billion comes from mortality scenarios based on predation data from the USA, Europe, and other temperate regions.
 Bird mortality and endangered species aren’t a joke.

 Sadly, this sounds so anti-cat.
 Cat owners have a right to voice their concerns, no doubt, but denying the problem isn’t going to solve it.
 Cats are incredible animals and a survivor species.
 They belong to the 38 species of felines, including the big cats like tigers, lions, cheetahs, and leopards that wildlife advocates always try to save.

 However, free-ranging domestic cats and wild cats have contributed, if not solely responsible, to making many species extinct.
 Here are the sad facts that pet owners, feline friends, and conservation biologists must face! 🙁